akaalias/bookmarks-HATEOAS-Secured/README.md

 ## To run test suite:

-Right-click the project folder -> Run as... -> JUnit Test# bookmarks-HATEOAS
+Right-click the project folder -> Run as... -> JUnit Test